-Checking, savings accounts, money market accounts, certificates of deposit

-You can include in your will who gets what, but to avoid delays in the probate process, instruct your financial institutions and investment firms to make your accounts immediately transfer-on-death (TOD) to your designated heirs.
-The financial institution would release the money to the named beneficiary when they present a copy of your death certificate and identification.
+Checking, savings accounts, money market accounts, certificates of deposit the named beneficiary when they present a copy of your death certificate and identification.
 The Federal Deposit Insurance Corporation or National Credit Union Share Insurance Fund will continue to insure an account as if the deceased person was alive for an additional six months after their death.
-After six months, the FDIC and NCUSIF coverage stops.
+After six months, the FDIC and NGUSIF coverage stops.